Proac-Tee/ohmswich-logo/README.md

 # ohmswich-logo

-## This is a test project of Ohmsiwch logo.
+## This is a representional project of Ohmsiwch logo.